CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/context/cob/cob_testbench_details.md

 - ambiguity and lineage tracking
 - bounded store + eviction
 - summary aggregation
 - deterministic behavior across runs
+- The testbench also validates structural referent‑map compression and post‑merge/split compression behavior, ensuring that compression is deterministic, structural, token‑set‑based, and non‑semantic.

 The testbench interacts with: